jackwadden/ANMLZoo/RandomForest/code/README.md

 ## Outputs
 The **trainEnsemble.py** script creates the follwing files:
-**model.pickle**: a serialized Scikit Learn Random Forest model
+- **model.pickle**: a serialized Scikit Learn decision tree ensemble model
-**report.txt**: a file that contains the parameters used for training the model
+- **report.txt**: a file that contains the parameters used for training the model
-**testing_data.pickle**: a serialized file containing the training data for testing the model
+- **testing_data.pickle**: a serialized file containing the testing data

 ---

 ## Other Inputs
 If you do not need customized inputs, the "inputs" folder contains a number of standardized input files.

+---

+# Majority Voter - bin/classify.py

+## Inputs
+The Random Forest classify script, **classify.py**, reads a reports file generated by VASIM, and generates a file containing the resulting classifications.

+The command line parameters are in this format:

+`classify.py reports_0tid_0packet.txt`

+## Usage Parameter Descriptions

+### reports file
+This file is generated by VASIM with the **-r** flag, and contains one line per report.

+### [OPTIONS]
+You can also specifiy these optional parameters:
+- **`-o <classification output filename>`**: You can specify the classification filename. (default: classifications.txt)

+## Outputs
+The resulting output file contains one line per classification in the following format:

+*input index:classification*

 ---